 How to change names on credit reports in the UK

-Whether you’ve changed your name during a wedding or civil partnership ceremony, after a divorce or legal separation, or by deed poll, all you need to do to change your name on your credit report in the UK is to:
+For whatever reason you’ve changed your name, all you need to do to update it on your credit report in the UK is:

 i) Update your legal documents (like your passport and driving licence)